 For solar water heaters with a capacity greater than 700 L, you must also provide:

-All paperwork must be completed and signed before creating small-scale technology certificates.
-The Clean Energy Regulator may request this paperwork at any time during the small-scale technology certificate audit and validation process.
+All paperwork must be completed and signed before creating STCs.
+The Clean Energy Regulator may request this paperwork and any additional information requests (e.g. photographs of solar panel serial numbers and/or verification they are eligible for STCs) at any time during the STC audit and validation process.

 If you have any questions about completing the required documentation, please email

-The documents outlined on this page are designed to assist you to ensure you have collected all the necessary information to create small-scale technology certificates under the
+The documents outlined on this page will assist you to ensure you have collected all the necessary information to create STCs under the

 Renewable Energy (Electricity) Act 2000 and the